GoogleCloudPlatform/community/tutorials/using-scheduler-invoke-private-functions-oidc/index.md

       --message-body '{"name": "Scheduler"}' \
       --oidc-service-account-email myserviceaccount@${PROJECT_ID}.iam.gserviceaccount.com

-You can confirm that the job was created by checking the Cloud Scheduler section of the Cloud Console, or by listing the active jobs:
+You can confirm that the job was created by checking the Cloud Scheduler section of the Cloud console, or by listing the active jobs:

     gcloud scheduler jobs list

 ### Invoke a Cloud Function from a scheduled job

-To test the configurations without having to wait for the next scheduled invocation, you can trigger the scheduled job by clicking **Run Now** on the scheduled job listing in the Cloud Console.
+To test the configurations without having to wait for the next scheduled invocation, you can trigger the scheduled job by clicking **Run Now** on the scheduled job listing in the Cloud console.
 You can also use the following command:

     gcloud scheduler jobs run my-hourly-job